About Us

 We Value

-• The potential for nature connection to engender transformative experiences
+The potential for nature connection to engender transformative experiences

-• Caring for nature, our innate responsibility
+Caring for nature, our sacred responsibility

 Our Board

-Theresa Hohman
+Theresa Hohman Board Secretary

 Theresa Hohman’s love of the natural world began with a move to Minnesota at age seven.
 Playing “Expedition” with her sister along the banks of a nearby lake (which they affectionately called 'the pond') was more than childhood fun; it was an early introduction to the earth - its elements, energies, and ecosystems.
 Rowing across the waters, exploring snowy woods, and sitting silently on a hillside contemplating the land she now called home sparked a reverence for the natural world and a deep love of humanity which continues.
 Today, Theresa couldn’t imagine leaving the sanctuary that is the Pacific Northwest – her home of many years.

-Sheryl Shapiro
+Sheryl Shapiro Board Treasurer

-Dan Stroh
+Dan Stroh Board President

 Dan is the founder of Ancient Earth Outings, and principal guide.
 See more on Dan in "About your Guide" below.